 Disclosures and Conflicts of Interest

-Accreditation Council for Continuing Medical Education (ACCME) Standards for Commercial Support require anyone in a position to control the content of an educational activity or involved in the planning of the educational content including faculty, abstract reviewers, paper presenters/authors, planning committee members and the significant others of those mentioned to disclose all relevant financial relationships with commercial interests to the program participants prior to the start of the activity.
+Accreditation Council for Continuing Medical Education (ACCME) Standards for Integrity and Independence in Accredited Continuing Education require anyone in a position to control the content of an educational activity or involved in the planning of the educational content including faculty, abstract reviewers, paper presenters/authors, planning committee members and the significant others of those mentioned to disclose all relevant financial relationships with commercial interests to the program participants prior to the start of the activity.

 - The disclosure forms must be collected by your organization and returned to the AANS prior to the activity.
 Please see your meeting’s timeline/checklist for deadlines.